 Walsh College is committed to giving back to the community.
 Learn more about what Walsh is doing to serve in the metro-Detroit area and other communities.
 Students, alumni, staff, friends, and family are welcome to volunteer in any of the activities below.
 Click on the links below to learn more about what Walsh is doing for the following individuals and organizations in the community.

-*Upcoming scheduled volunteer activities.
+*Upcoming or currently scheduled volunteer activities.

 Entrepreneurial Services (LaunchPad)